diltdicker/DSoftQBWCAxisService/README.md

 # DSoftQBWCAxisService
-Java Axis Service that handles connections from the QuickBooks Web Connector and implements qbxml requests/responses from a Webapp <https://github.com/diltdicker/DSoftQBWCWebApp> to allow for a more RESTful way of communicating with either a single or multiple instance(s) of QuickBooks Desktop Pro.
+SOAP server that handles connections from the QuickBooks Web Connector and implements qbxml requests/responses from a Webapp <https://github.com/diltdicker/DSoftQBWCWebApp> to allow for a more RESTful way of communicating with either a single or multiple instance(s) of QuickBooks Desktop Pro.

 ## How the Service works
 This service works in conjunction with <https://github.com/diltdicker/DSoftQBWCWebApp>.